llcDK/Udacity-Deployment-Project/README.md

 ## Project Overview

-This project is a complete pipeline for deploying a Machine Learning Micro-Service.
-With a pre-trained `sklearn` model that has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, this project automatically setups, containerizes, and then deploys the application to Kubernetes.
-To achieve this goal, this project completes the following tasks:
+This project is a complete pipeline for CI/CD a Machine Learning Micro-Service.
+With a pre-trained `sklearn` model that has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, this project automatically setups, containerizes, builds, uploads and then deploys the application to a Kubernetes cluster.
+To achieve this goal, this project has the following scope:

-### Project Tasks

-* Test the project code using linting
-* Complete a Dockerfile to containerize the application
-* Deploy the containerized application using Docker
-* Use log statements in the source code to report logs for this application
-* Configure Kubernetes and create a Kubernetes cluster
-* Deploy the container using Kubernetes
-* Integrate the project with CircleCI

 ### Project Scope

-* Pipeline: The pipeline sets up the environment, installs dependencies, lints all source files, and finally deploys the application in Kubernetes.
+* Pipeline: The pipeline sets up the environment, installs dependencies, lints all source files, builds and uploads the docker image to AWS ECR, and finally deploys the application in Kubernetes.
 * Use Jenkins for CI/CD pipeline: setup environment, lint source code, build the docker container and upload to the image registry, and finally deploy to Kubernetes.
 * Use AWS ECR for image registry.
-* Use AWS Kubernetes as a Service to deploy the application.
+* Use AWS Kubernetes as a Service (EKS) to deploy the application.

 ---